-The proportion of the population with low incomes also provides information about how equitably resources are distributed and how many people are likely to be on incomes that do not allow full participation in society.
+The proportion of the population with low incomes also provides information about how equitably resources are distributed and how many people are likely to be on incomes that do not allow them to participate fully in society.

 The population with low living standards takes into account the extent people do without things and do not engage in social activities because of the cost, as well as measuring whether people feel their incomes are satisfactory.